Arthur Schwartz: Career

 While studying law, he supported himself by teaching English in the New York school system.
 He also worked on songwriting concurrently with his studies and published his first song ("Baltimore, Md., You're the Only Doctor for Me", with lyrics by Eli Dawson) by 1923.
 Acquaintances such as Lorenz Hart and George Gershwin encouraged him to stick with composing.
 He attempted to convince Howard Dietz, an MGM publicist who had collaborated with Jerome Kern, to work with him, but Dietz initially declined.

 As Artist Direct documents: Schwartz placed his first songs in a Broadway show, The New Yorkers (March 10, 1927).
 By 1928, he had closed his law office and convinced Dietz to write with him.
 Their first songs together were used in the Broadway revue The Little Show (April 30, 1929) and included "I Guess I'll Have to Change My Plan", which belatedly became a hit three years later when it was recorded by Rudy Vallée.
 Schwartz's career was launched, and in 1930 he contributed songs to six shows, three in London and three in New York, the most successful of which was Three's a Crowd (October 15, 1930), which featured the same cast as The Little Show and featured the hit "Something to Remember You By".
 Schwartz also started contributing songs to motion pictures, beginning with "I'm Afraid of You" (lyrics by Ralph Rainger and Edward Eliscu) in Queen High (1930).

 Among other Broadway musicals for which Schwartz wrote the music are: The Band Wagon (1931), A Tree Grows in Brooklyn (1951), By the Beautiful Sea (1954), The Gay Life (1961), and Jennie (1963).
 His films include the MGM musical The Band Wagon (1953) with lyrics by Dietz.
 Schwartz and Dietz's music was given tribute in the 1972 Broadway revue That's Entertainment.

 Schwartz also worked as a producer, for Columbia Pictures.
 His work includes the musical Cover Girl (1944) and the Cole Porter biographical film Night and Day (1946).

 Family

 Schwartz was married to 1930s Broadway ingénue Kay Carrington, until her death when their first son, Jonathan Schwartz (born 1938), was 14.
-Jonathan is now a radio personality and sometime musician.
+Jonathan worked as a radio personality and sometime musician; he announced he would retire from radio in 2023.
 Schwartz's younger son, Paul Schwartz (born 1956), with actress/dancer Mary Schwartz, is a composer, conductor, pianist, and producer.